Carlosbogo/MOOEasyTool/Readme.md

 ## TODO: Next task to complete

+### Released:

+### Testing:

+### Working:

+* Implement cmd parameters
+* Study to fix 3.4 and 3.5 at the start of step 3

+### Planning:

+* Code efficient benchmark functions and separate them from main
+* Write output files of the experiments
+* ISSUE: GaussianProcess.plotSamples functions for >1 input dimension
+### Backlog:

-* Correct usage of bounds
+* Improve usage of bounds (each input variable its own bound)
+    * NOTE: Transform input variables instead of bounds?
 * Code and add many acquisition functions
-* Implement cmd parameters
-* Code efficient benchmark functions and separate them from ain
 * Implement constrains
 * More efficient search of acquisition function optimum?
 * Several samples for each iteration?
-* Study to fix 3.4 and 3.5 at the start of step 3